cschneider/wordclock/Readme.md

 ![wordclock](wordclock.png)

 My wife was searching for an affordable word clock for quite some time.
-We finally decided for a model with corten steel plate from [build-yours.de].
+We finally decided for a model with corten steel plate from [build-yours.de](https://build-yours.de).
 The kit was good quality and not so difficult to build.
 I slightly changed the build by using screws for the back plate so I could get access when
 I need to fix something.
 This actually proved to be quite helpful.